REVEALING SECRETS OF PAST TAIJIQUAN MASTERS

 Felling an Opponent with the Sinking Technique

 The “sinking” technique can also be used when an opponent has successfully grasped your legs, or holds you with your arms trapped in between his arms.
-This video clip shows the counters.
-Good stance is necessary for an effective application of the technique.
-In the video clip when an opponent has fallen, it is important to position your legs so that he may not kick at your groin.
+When an opponent has fallen, it is important to position your legs so that he may not kick at your groin.

 Shoulder Strike from the Back Foot

 When and how is a shoulder strike used?
 When an opponent grips your arm and pulls you, instead of resisting, follow his momentum and counter-attack with a shoulder strike as well as a strike at his groin with your reverse palm.
-Grandmaster Wong explains that the shoulder strike is not executed from the shoulder, but from the back foot.
+The shoulder strike is not executed from the shoulder, but from the back foot.

 Tricking an Opponent to Attack

-Take note that when you apply a shoulder strike, your upper body is exposed.
+When you apply a shoulder strike, your upper body is exposed.
 You may use this as a trap.
 If an opponent attacks you, grip his arms and pull him down with the pattern “Black Bear Sinks Hips”.
-As he falls, Sifu Jamie closes his groin with his leg to prevent a deadly attack at it.
-Seeing this, Grandmaster Wong comments that Sifu Jamie is well trained.

 LINKS